juju/docs/src/en/help-oracle.md

 !!!
 Note:
-	Currently, Oracle's Ubuntu 16.10 (Yakkety Yak) image shouldn't be associated with your Juju Compute deployment.
+	Currently, Oracle's Ubuntu 16.10 (Yakkety Yak) image shouldn't be associated with your Juju/Oracle Compute deployment.

-To associate an image, simply click `Select` at the bottom of the image tile and accept Oracle's terms and conditions for associating a Marketplace image with your cloud (this needs to be done separately for each image).
+To associate an image, click `Select` at the bottom of the image tile and accept Oracle's terms and conditions for associating a Marketplace image with your cloud (this needs to be done separately for each image).

 We'd recommend adding at least the Xenial and Trusty images to your cloud, as these are used by the majority of Juju deployments.
-The series will depend on the specific charms you use.
+The series you need to associate will depend on the specific charms you use.
 While images are being added, a small `Instance Creation` pane will appear which turns green when the process is complete.
 This typically takes a few seconds.

 When complete, associated images will be listed when you select 'Private Images' from the menu on the left, as well as from the Compute console by